ietf/id-guidelines/README.md

 - [ ] Ensure the Internet-Draft contains an appropriate Abstract.

-An Abstract should be complete in itself, so it should not contain no citations unless they are completely defined within the Abstract.
+An Abstract should be complete in itself, so it should not contain citations unless they are completely defined within the Abstract.
 Abbreviations appearing in the Abstract should generally be expanded in parentheses.
 There is a set of reasonable exceptions to this rule; for example, readers don't need to be